 Table of Contents

-He lost all his money in a split of a second
+He lost all his money

-Giving detail of the incident, he said that he was operating a crane at the Dubai’s Jebel Ali Free Zone on 30th of April.
+Giving detail of the incident, he said that he was operating a crane at Dubai’s Jebel Ali Free Zone.
 He heard his phone beeping as messages were pouring in, yet he ignored them as he was busy.

 How did he lose money?

 The poor man had been saving money for 25 years and he lost all of it in less than 25 minutes!
-He also complains that the bank did not call him or confirm form him that he was making an online transaction into three accounts at a time.
+He also complains that the bank did not call him or confirm to him that he was making an online transaction into three accounts at a time.

-What is Emirates NBD’s response?
+What is the Bank’s response?

-- This happens to be a cyber-attack case where the customer’s Debit Card number and multiple authentication codes that were sent through SMS to his mobile number (registered with bank) were used to create an online bank account.
+This happens to be a cyber-attack case where the customer’s Debit Card number and multiple authentication codes that were sent through SMS to his mobile number (registered with the bank) were used to create an online bank account.

-- We are working on the case and want Mr. HAQ and have advised him to follow up on the status of the investigation with Dubai Police.
+We are working on the case and want Mr. HAQ and have advised him to follow up on the status of the investigation with Dubai Police.

-However, Abdul Haq is not satisfied with the bank response.
+However, Abdul Haq is not satisfied with the bank’s response.
 He said that he entrusted the bank to keep his money safe and secure.
 He had never used online transactions, nor had shared his confidential information with anyone.

 He has never even used his card to make payments.
-He has banks should have a pre-hand solution to such problems and issues and they shall be able to cater their consumers well.
+He has banks should have a pre-hand solution to such problems and issues and they shall be able to cater to their consumers well.

 Source: Gulf News